acquanaturaleminerale/acquanaturaleminerale.github.io/docs/setup.md

 Using another Identity Provider is supported, but it requires replacing the provided IdP metadata and adapting the Service Provider configuration accordingly.
 The Keycloak setup described later is only a development convenience used during testing and is not a requirement of the SAML implementation.

-!!! warning "Development environment only"

-    This setup describes the current development and testing environment.
-    The SAML implementation has not been validated for production deployment yet.

 Do not use these settings directly in production.
 Before deploying to production, review:
 - certificate management;